Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

         pipette.configure_nozzle_layout(
             style=COLUMN,
             start="A12",
-            tip_racks=[column_rack]
+            tip_racks=[partial_rack]
         )

 .. versionadded:: 2.16

 Let's unpack some of the details of this code.

-First, we've given a special name to the tip rack, ``column_rack``.
+First, we've given a special name to the tip rack, ``partial_rack``.
 You can name your tip racks whatever you like, but if you're using a 96-channel pipette for full pickup and partial pickup in the same protocol, you'll need to keep them separate.
 See :ref:`partial-tip-rack-adapters` below.

 Next, we load the 96-channel pipette.
 Note that :py:meth:`.load_instrument` only has a single argument.
 The 96-channel pipette occupies both mounts, so ``mount`` is omissible.
 The ``tip_racks`` argument is always optional.
 But it would have no effect to declare it here, because every call to ``configure_nozzle_layout()`` resets the pipette's :py:obj:`.InstrumentContext.tip_racks` property.